 Real-world information and estimate based on it

 Let us take the example at Bootham Bar in York, described on p256 of the CSG paper (it isn’t anything like that long but it doesn’t start at page 1—I think it’s originally a chapter or article), which is a 14th-century construction on a city gate.
 I’m choosing it because it is described in the most detail.
 The overall size is 19ft high by 12.25ft wide.
 The paper reports it is made of 4-by-3in timbers, set 7in apart.
 A photograph shows that there are 13 uprights (which actually I think suggests that the gapping should be more like 8in, for a total of 1ft per timber-and-gap, with the extra quarter-foot provided by the 13th upright; I’m going to go with that because a repeating 12in unit makes it easier to do calculations for larger and smaller portcullises).
 The photograph also shows 13 horizontal bars to the grille, but there are more sunk into the ground slot that the portcullis lowers into.
 I will estimate 4 more bars, with probably some of the overall height contributed by spikes along the bottom of the portcullis extending beyond the bottom horizontal bar.

 English oak has a density of about 0.72 g/cm3.
-Since I’m working in feet and inches here (to contribute to a DnD discussion), that comes out to 45 pounds per cubic foot.
+Since I’m working in imperial units here (to contribute to a DnD discussion), that comes out to 45 pounds per cubic foot.
 So how many cubic feet of timber in the gate?

 Let us first work out the front surface area of the portcullis in square feet.
 (We will want this number again later if we have iron facing.)